 The process and materials are a give and take.
 Using trash and seemingly unimportant materials, I create objects whose layered parts become something greater than they seem, yet still remain true to themselves.

 Kristy Hughes holds an MFA in Printmaking from Indiana University.
 She has attended residencies at The Studios at MASS MoCA, Stutz Artists Association, and the Vermont Studio Center.
 She has had recent solo exhibitions at Gallery 924 in Indianapolis, Butler University, and Ivy Tech John Waldron Arts Center, Bloomington, IN.
 Upcoming and recent group shows include: Plough Gallery, (Tifton, GA), Indiana University (Kokomo), Gallery 360 (Minneapolis), Artlink Contemporary Art Gallery (Fort Wayne, IN), and The University of Texas of the Permian Basin, (Odessa, Texas).

-Kristy lives and works in Valdosta, GA and has a cactus named Cilantro and gecko named Pepperoni.
+Kristy lives and works in Valdosta, GA.